AakashDevilstar/Real-Time-Chat-Application/README.md

 # Chat Application Frontend
 ## Table of Contents
-Introduction
+-Introduction
-Features
+-Features
-Prerequisites
+-Prerequisites
-Getting Started
+-Getting Started
-Installation
+-Installation
-Running the Application
+-Running the Application
-Usage
+-Usage
-Technologies Used
+-Technologies Used
-Contributing
+-Contributing
-License
+-License
-Acknowledgments
+-Acknowledgments

 ## Introduction
 Welcome to the Chat Application Frontend repository!
 This project is a React-based web application that allows users to engage in real-time chat within a chatroom or privately with other users.